Challenge

 Govt's health campaign posters are put up in the waiting area.

 Simple is a mobile app that enables healthcare workers to track blood pressure levels of hypertensive patients, maintain their medication and schedule their subsequent visits by presenting the information in a time-effective manner to improve the hypertension control rate.
-A web-based dashboard helps health system managers collect feedback from their facilities to make decisions to improve hypertension control rate.

 I’ve worked as a product designer on this project for six months and have got the opportunity to visit the field for user testing and work on some workflows of the app that are shown below.